Dunedin theosophists ... have [sic always] been active seekers with diverse interests... reports Dunedin Lodge member Alistair McMurran as he shares..

 The Round Table also emphasised service and part of her duty was to empty the ashes from three large fireplaces and set the fires ready to light for Sunday evening TS lectures.
 Inglis had a number of direct contacts with the Theosophical Masters and was once saved from serious injury when a large bookcase fell on top of her at the Theosophical Society building in High Street.
 "I did not speak about the voice of the unseen person whose advice saved me,'' she wrote, "I believe he was one of the Masters who helped form the Theosophical Society in 1875.
 They have clairvoyant vision and other occult faculties unknown to ordinary people.''

-The Masters Kuthumi and El Morya and their assistants have influenced key decisions taken by the Dunedin Lodge over the last 116 years.
+The Masters Kuthumi and El Morya and their assistants have influenced key decisions taken by the Dunedin Lodge.
 This influence is highlighted in the University of Otago history thesis by A. Y. Atkinson on The Dunedin Theosophical Society 1892 to 1900 that was published in 1978:

 "One day travelling on the train from Sawyers Bay to Dunedin, Augustus William Maurais noticed that the elderly gentleman seated across from him was reading a theosophical magazine.
 Introductions were quickly made and the stranger proved to be Grant Farquhar, wealthy partner in the tannery factory at Sawyers Bay and a keen enthusiast on all matters theosophical.''